-For each private owner, multi-family rehabilitation project, the grantee must develop and maintain records identifying the name and address of:
+For each private owner, multi-family rehabilitation project, the subrecipient must develop and maintain records identifying the name and address of:

-- Category 1: All occupants of the real property at the time of submission of the application by the owner to the grantee; - Category 2: All occupants moving into the property after the submission of the application but before completion of the project; and - ✓ Category 3: All occupants immediately following completion of the project.
+- Category 1: All occupants of the real property at the time of submission of the application by the owner to the subrecipient. - Category 2: All occupants moving into the property after the submission of the application but before completion of the project; and - Category 3: All occupants immediately following completion of the project.

-The grantee must be able to reconcile the available information on the persons in categories 1 and 2 above with the information on persons in category 3 so that a person reviewing the files can account for occupants (i.e., remained in occupancy, were displaced and received relocation assistance, or elected to relocate permanently even though not displaced).
+The subrecipient must be able to reconcile the available information on the persons in categories 1 and 2 above with the information on persons in category 3 so that a person reviewing the relocation case files can account for occupants (i.e., remained in occupancy, were displaced and received relocation assistance, or elected to relocate permanently even though not displaced).

-Records on Voluntarily Relocated Households
+Records on Temporarily Relocated Households

-The grantee must establish individual case files for each household that was temporarily relocated on a voluntary basis.
-At a minimum, each case file must contain the following:
+The subrecipient must establish individual relocation case file for each household that was temporarily relocated on a voluntary basis.
+At a minimum, each relocation case file must contain the following:

-- ✓ Name of homeowner or tenant being temporarily displaced; - ✓ Address of unit being rehabilitated; - Address of replacement dwelling unit; - ✓ Copies of all financial records attributable to the relocatee during the temporary displacement; - Date relocatee(s) occupied the temporary unit and returned to the rehabilitated dwelling; - Inspections of the condition of the relocation dwelling upon evacuation and prior to occupying the temporary unit; and - ✓ All invoices for temporary relocation costs including all utility charges during the relocation and any other charges directly attributable to the temporary displacement.
+- ✓ Name of homeowner or tenant being temporarily displaced; - ✓ Address of unit being rehabilitated; - ✓ Address of replacement dwelling unit; - Copies of all financial records attributable to the household during the temporary displacement; - ✓ Date household occupied the temporary unit and returned to the rehabilitated dwelling; - Inspections of the condition of the relocation dwelling upon evacuation and prior to occupying the temporary unit; and - ✓ All invoices for temporary relocation costs including all utility charges during the relocation and any other charges directly attributable to the temporary displacement.